Europe and Nato’s Libya nightmare outcome would leave Russian and Turkish military bases staring across the Med

-Perhaps the worst-case scenario that could emerge from conflict-torn Libya for Europe and Nato would be a divided country with permanent Russian and Turkish military bases staring across the Mediterranean east and west, respectively.
+What's the worst scenario that could emerge from conflict-torn Libya for Europe and Nato?
+Perhaps a divided country with permanent Russian and Turkish military bases staring across the Mediterranean from its east and west, respectively?

 Such an outcome may still sound a little far-fetched, but it can’t be ruled out.
 June 14 brought a report from Reuters that related how a Turkish source had disclosed that Turkey and Libya’s internationally recognised Tripoli-based Government of National Accord (GNA) were discussing possible Turkish use of two military bases in the North African country with a view to a lasting Turkish presence in the south Mediterranean.
 While last week, after Russia apparently flew 14 MIG-29 and Su-24 fighter jets to desert sites controlled by the GNA’s adversary, the Libyan National Army (LNA) under Marshal Khalifa Haftar, US Africa Command (AFRICOM) noted that Russian President Vladimir Putin now had access to two air bases in Libya and there were fears that he might want to make that, and perhaps more, a permanent arrangement.
 The commander of AFRICOM, Gen. Stephen Townsend, said of the Russian move: "Just like I saw them doing in Syria, they are expanding their military footprint in Africa using government-supported mercenary groups."